-Top Select this option to display your graph in a single-pane view, or to display it at the view.
+Top Select this option to display your graph in a single-pane view, or to display it at the top of a split view if the Split View checkbox on the main window is selected.

 Bottom Select this option to display your graph on the bottom pane of a split view.